-If you earn \$30,000 per year and you defer 10% of your compensation as pay deferrals, your total deferral for the year is \$3,000.
+If you earn \$30,000 per year and you defer 10% of your compensation, your total deferral for the year is \$3,000.
 The Company contributes your deferral of \$3,000 to the Plan for you, along with a \$1,200 matching contribution, of which \$600 is invested in the Stryker Stock Fund.

 In addition, the \$4,200 contribution in your name is increased by any discretionary contribution that the Company makes for you and will reflect any change in value of the investment funds in which your accounts are invested.
-You will not pay income tax on your \$3,000 pay deferral, the \$1,200 match, any discretionary Company contribution, or any change in investment value until you eventually receive the amount in your accounts after terminating employment (or as a hardship withdrawal or other withdrawal).
+You will not pay income tax on your \$3,000 pay deferral, the \$1,200 match, any discretionary Company contribution, or any change in investment value until you eventually receive the amount in your accounts after terminating employment (or as a hardship withdrawal) or other withdrawal).

-Dollar limit
+Dollar Limit

-Federal law limits the amount of your total pay deferrals (including Roth pay deferrals) in a calendar year to \$22,500, subject to adjustments for inflation after 2023 (the "dollar limit").
+Federal law limits the amount of your pay deferrals in a calendar year to \$16,500, subject to adjustments for inflation after 2011 (the "dollar limit").

-If your total pay deferrals and Roth pay deferrals under all 401(k) plans or other qualified plans in which you participate during a calendar year exceed the dollar limit for that calendar year (January 1 through December 31), the excess amount of pay deferrals will be included in your taxable income for the year of the deferral.
+If your pay deferrals under all 401(k) plans or other qualified plans in which you participate during a calendar year exceed the dollar limit for that calendar year (January 1 through December 31), the excess amount will be included in your taxable income for the year of the deferral.
 The excess amount will also be taxed again in the year it is distributed to you if it is not withdrawn by April 15 of the following year.
 To receive a distribution of the excess amount before April 15, your request for distribution must be made to the Plan Administrator by March 1.

-The Company will attempt to make sure that your pay deferral contributions and Roth pay deferral contributions to the Plan do not exceed the dollar limit.
+The Company will attempt to make sure that your pay deferral contributions to the Plan do not exceed the dollar limit.
 However, if you participate in another employer's 401(k) plan or a pay deferral simplified employee plan (SEP) during the same calendar year, the dollar limit applies to the total deferral contributions to both plans.
 Also, if you participate in a tax-sheltered annuity plan of another employer, there is an increased combined limit that applies to deferrals to the Plan and the tax-sheltered annuity.
-You should monitor your pay deferral contributions and Roth pay deferral contributions so that you do not exceed the dollar limit.
+You should monitor your pay deferral contributions so that you do not exceed the dollar limit.

-Catch-Up contributions
+Catch-Up Contributions

-If you will be at least 50 years old by the end of the Plan Year and you make the maximum amount of pay deferral contributions and Roth pay deferral contributions allowed under the Plan, you are eligible to make "catch-up" contributions in addition to your pay deferral contributions and Roth pay deferral contributions.
-The law allows up to \$7,500 in catch-up contributions.
-Pay deferral catch-up contributions will be allocated to your pay deferral account, and Roth pay deferral catch-up contributions will be allocated to your Roth pay deferral account.
+If you will be at least 50 years old by the end of the Plan Year and you make the maximum amount of pay deferral contributions allowed under the Plan, you are eligible to make "catch-up" contributions in addition to your pay deferral contributions.
+The law allows up to \$5,500 in catch-up contributions.